solokeys/solo1/README.md

 <img src="https://solokeys.com/images/photos/hero-on-white-cropped.png" width="600">

 This repo contains the Solo firmware, including implementations of FIDO2 and U2F (CTAP2 and CTAP) over USB and NFC.
-The main implementation is for STM32L432, and it's ported to NRF52840 and EFM32J.
+The main implementation is for STM32L432, but it is easily portable.

 For development no hardware is needed, Solo also runs as a standalone application for Windows, Linux, and Mac OSX.
 If you like (or want to learn) hardware instead, you can run Solo on the NUCLEO-L432KC development board, or we make Solo for Hacker, an unlocked version of Solo that lets you customize its firmware.